kitimi88/dj-hyperbeam/README.md

 >Important

 By default, I'm using PostgreSQL for this project.
-However, you can manually configure the DATABASES ```settings.py```.
+However, you can manually configure the DATABASES in the ```settings.py```.

-By default, I'm using PostgretSQL for this project.
 Most configurations including secrets keys, API reference, etc., are defined and set as enviroment variables in the ```.env```.

 Feel free to  edit the ```env.example.txt``` and save it as ```.env``` together with your preferred configuration.
 Know more about [python-dotenv.](https://pypi.org/project/python-dotenv/)